 - At least 3 courses must be numbered 408 or 410-499.

 - 4 credits may be completed at the lower (100- or 200-) level.

 - Minors in History are encouraged, but not required, to enroll in HIST 407 courses.

 At least 20 credits, including at least 8 400-level credits, must be completed at the University of Oregon.

 At least 4 upper-division credits in history before 1800 with a C- or better grade.
 See the roster of “pre-1800 courses” for a list of courses meeting this requirement.

 At least 4 upper-division credits in a non-European/non-US focused course with a C- or better grade.
 We allow the same course to count for both the pre-1800 and non-European/non-US requirements.

 A grade point average (GPA) of 2.5 or higher is required in history courses taken at the University of Oregon.

-- To declare a minor in history, students must first have a formal advising session with the Director of Undergraduate Studies.
-The director will aid students in a plan of study and assign a faculty advisor according to field of interest.
+- To declare a minor in history, students must first have a formal advising session with our primary undergraduate advisor.
+The advisor will aid students in a plan of study and assign a faculty advisor according to field of interest.

 - The faculty advisor helps develop a plan that directs the course of study and ensures timely completion of the requirements.

-- The current Director of Undergraduate Studies is Professor Robert Haskett.
+- The current primary Advisor of Undergraduate Studies is Professor Robert Haskett.
 Click on the link for his contact information.
 His office hours may be obtained through the “Faculty” section of this website or from the history department office staff.

 - A staff of undergraduate peer advisors is available to help students interested in history at any stage of their academic careers.
 Peer Advisors are trained in university and history major requirements.
 They are an excellent resource for information regarding graduate programs, careers in history, and history-related activities.